FREN 2211 - French IISA: Language

 · For a concise reference grammar, see H. Ferrar, A French Reference Grammar, Oxford University Press, 1967.

 · Students at this level sometimes need to revise basic structures such as verb conjugations.
-You are advised to do this as early in the year as possible: it will help you get better grades in your language tests.
-The best revision book is Mary Coffman Crocker, Schaum’s Outlines: French Grammar, New York, McGraw Hill, 1999.
+You are advised to do this as early in the year as possible.
+A well-known revision book is Mary Coffman Crocker, Schaum’s Outlines: French Grammar, New York, McGraw Hill, 1999.

 Learning & Teaching Activities